 Please contact the applicable court registry for dial-in information or a conference link before your scheduled date.

-See Remote conferences and hearings (by phone or video) information and tips on participating in conferences and hearings by telephone or video.
+See Virtual conferences and hearings (by phone or video) information and tips on participating in conferences and hearings by telephone or video.

 The Court has resumed scheduling traffic hearings in some locations around the province.
 You will receive a new Notice of Hearing with the date, time, and location of the hearing.
 See Notice NP19 for more information.

-Provincial Court registries are accepting all filings, including new applications, either in-person or remotely (by mail, email, fax to fax filing registries, or using Court Services Online where available).
-To protect the health and safety of all court users and help contain the spread of COVID-19, parties are encouraged to avoid in-person filing and use remote filing options wherever possible.
+Provincial Court registries are accepting all filings, including new applications, either in-person or by mail, email, fax to fax filing registries, or using Court Services Online where available.
+To protect the health and safety of all court users and help contain the spread of COVID-19, parties are encouraged to avoid in-person filing and use these remote filing options wherever possible.